Jeep® Badge of Honor

 Ideation and Iteration

-When I joined the Badge of Honor project, the basis of the design system had been established.
 As my teammates finalized the design audit and core elements of the design system, I worked on redesigning assigned pages and components by using the existing system elements and adding new ones whenever required.
 All stages of ideation required keeping design heuristics front of mind.
 On top of that, I focused on presenting the information needed for the user in a way that brings them the most value from perusing each page.
 Below are the main principles I was always mindful of during ideation.

 Keeping It Simple

-I approached the project in a pretty traditional way, trying to keep the flows simple with a touch of fun, without any overwhelming elements or steps yet still allowing the user to accomplish tasks such as checking into the trails or ordering hard badges.
+I approached the project in a pretty traditional way, trying to keep the flows simple with a touch of fun, without any overwhelming elements or steps yet still allowing the users to accomplish tasks such as checking into the trails or ordering hard badges.

 Conclusion